Obesity

 Here are some suggestions:

-- Build physical activity into the family’s regular routines and playtime.
-Ensure that adults get at least 30 minutes of moderate physical activity on most days of the week.
-Children should aim for at least 60 minutes.
+- Incorporate physical activity into the family's daily routines and playtime.
+It is recommended that adults engage in at least 30 minutes of moderate physical activity five days of the week, while children should aim for at least 60 minutes.

-- Support and encourage daily, quality physical education in all school grades.
-Such education can develop the knowledge, attitudes, skills, behaviors and confidence needed to be physically active for life.
+- Supporting and encouraging daily, high-quality physical education in all school grades can help develop the knowledge, attitudes, skills, behaviors, and confidence needed to maintain an active lifestyle throughout life.

-- Reduce time spent watching television and other sedentary behaviors, such as computers or video games.
+- Reduce time spent watching television and other sedentary behaviors, such as using computers or playing video games.

-- Create more opportunities for physical activity at work.
-Encourage employers to make facilities and opportunities available for physical activity for all employees.
+- Create additional opportunities for physical activity in the workplace and encourage employers to provide facilities and opportunities for all employees.

-- Encourage individuals to consume reasonable portion sizes of food selections.
-Avoid supersizing and value-added meal plans at fast food restaurants.
+- Individuals should be encouraged to consume reasonable portions of food and avoid supersizing and value-added meal plans at fast food restaurants.

-- Support efforts to encourage health insurers to cover prevention and treatment of overweight and obesity.
+- Support efforts to encourage health insurers to cover the prevention and treatment of overweight and obesity.

 How can schools help to reduce and prevent obesity?

-Schools should provide healthful foods and beverages on school campuses and at school events.
+Schools should provide healthy foods and beverages on campuses and at school events.

-- Enforcing existing U.S. Department of Agriculture regulations that prohibit serving foods of minimal nutritional value during mealtimes in school food service areas, including in vending machines;
+- Enforcing existing U.S. Department of Agriculture (USDA) regulations that prohibit serving foods of minimal nutritional value during mealtimes in school food service areas, including vending machines.

-- Adopting policies specifying that all foods and beverages available at school contribute to eating patterns that are consistent with USDA’s dietary guidelines for Americans;
+- Adopting policies specifying that all foods and beverages available at school contribute to eating patterns consistent with USDA’s dietary guidelines for Americans.

-- Providing more food options that are low in fat, calories and added sugars such as fruits, vegetables, whole grains and low-fat or nonfat dairy foods;
+- Providing more food options low in fat, calories, and added sugars, such as fruits, vegetables, whole grains, and low-fat or nonfat dairy foods.

-- Reducing access to foods high in fat, calories and added sugars and to excessive portion sizes.
+- Reducing access to foods high in fat, calories, and added sugars (pre-packaged foods), and excessive portion sizes.